Chris Tomlin: Career

 On September 21, 2025, Tomlin led worship for the memorial service of Charlie Kirk held at State Farm Stadium in Glendale, Arizona.
 The assassination of Charlie Kirk occurred in Utah on September 10, 2025.

+On July 1, 2026, Tomlin's performance at the United States Semiquincentennial event in Washington, D.C. was met with widespread ridicule due to a lack of fans and a mostly-empty event established by the White House Task Force on Celebrating America's 250th Birthday.

 Personal life

 Tomlin married Lauren Bricken on November 9, 2010.
 They have three daughters.